-Sitting on a horse is just sitting right?
-Not really.
-There's a huge difference between being a rider and being a passenger.
-Staying on and controlling a horse requires the same sort of body control that many other sports require—like ballroom dancing, martial arts, downhill skiing and others.
-You need to learn how to use your body and balance to make your ride more comfortable and safe, and easier for your horse.
+Riding a horse is just sitting right?
+Nope!
+Staying on and controlling a horse requires the same sort of muscle strength and coordination that many other sports require—like ballroom dancing, martial arts, downhill skiing, and others.
+You need to learn how to use your body and balance to make your ride more comfortable, safe, and easier for your horse.

-But, it's easy to pick up bad habits, especially if you don't regularly... work with a coach or instructor.
-Here are ten of the most common problems to watch out for as you learn to ride your horse.
+However, it's easy to pick up bad riding habits, especially if you don't regularly work with a trainer.
+Here are eleven of the most common problems to watch out for as you learn to ride your horse.

 01 of 11